jkeohan/scatterplot-workshop/module-4-adding-a-tooltip.md

 - d3tooltiphr border color
 - values for both 2002 and 2012

- The **d** variable defined earlier is an object that contains the data needed to replace the static values and of course a transition has been added for aesthetics:
+ The **d** variable defined earlier is an object that contains the data needed to replace the static values and, of course, a transition has been added for aesthetics:

  ```
   const tooltip = d3.select(".regionalstats").append("div").attr("class","d3tooltip")